chuckstack/chuckstack.github.io/src-ls/success-factor.md

 The purpose of this page is to discuss the foundational beliefs and factors for chuck-stack success.
 We believe the following to be true.
 Our success depends on our ability to convince others to believe as well.

-- The CLI represents a better way for small and medium organizations to manage data, automate processes and build [superclerk](./terminology.md#superclerk) talent.
+- The CLI represents a better way for small and medium organizations to manage data, automate processes and build [superclerk](./terminology.md#superclerk) talent. ([CLI is Better](./success-factor.md#cli-is-better))
-- AI is powerful enough to transform the roles of IT, managers and clerks to deploy AI-enabled, self-service tools that drive innovation from everyone in an organization.
+- AI is powerful enough to transform the roles of IT, managers and clerks to deploy AI-enabled, self-service tools that drive innovation from everyone in an organization. ([AI Changes Things](./success-factor.md#ai-changes-things))
-- We can combine off-the-shelf tools and best practices to create and deploy an application framework that represents a significant reduction in both cost and complexity.
+- We can combine off-the-shelf tools and best practices to create and deploy an application framework that represents a significant reduction in both cost and complexity. ([Value Matters](./success-factor.md#value-matters))
-- We can manage the cost of AI inference so that it remains less than 100% (a fraction of the cost) of the displaced labor.
+- We can manage the cost of AI inference so that it remains less than 100% (a fraction of the cost) of the displaced labor. ([Know Your Audience](./success-factor.md#know-your-audience))

 ## CLI Is Better